Domestic and Family Violence

 Updating correspondence preferences

 The safety of our customers is paramount, which is why when you correspond with us, your privacy and safety are our top priority.
-It is important that you keep your correspondence preferences with TAL up to date to help ensure that we only ever communicate with the people and through the channels that you have elected.
+It is important that you keep your correspondence preferences with TAL up to date and let us know if there are safer ways to communicate with you, such as:

 Here are some useful resources if you are experiencing domestic or family violence: